-Understanding information is an eternal human pursuit .
+Understanding information is an eternal human pursuit.
 The technology used to manage data has been evolving since prehistoric humans began painting on the walls of their caves.
-Today, technology is evolving extremely quickly as we head into a paradigm shift in how we harness our advancements to analyze data and support decision-making.
+Today, we are witnessing a paradigm shift where the speed of technological advancements is transforming how we analyze data and support decision-making.

 Modern data analytics emerged with the creation of business intelligence applications and data warehouses.
 In this phase of evolution, data was captured and stored in a very structured relational database.
 Mapping between data tables was well-defined to support easy access to business intelligence applications.
 The result was that the outputs of data analytics were very descriptive and diagnostic.
-Based on this data, business managers could see and understand what had happened in their operations in the past.
+Based on this data, business managers could understand historic performance, identify underlying patterns and issues.

 The advent of the cloud’s ability to scale, mobile and IoT devices’ ability to collect data, and open-source technology’s ability to support innovation has all ushered in the age of big data.
-Traditional data warehouses and structured databases could not scale to meet the requirements for housing the vast amounts of data being generated constantly - from 2010 to 2017, the amount of data produced per year grew from 2 zettabytes to 26.
+Traditional data warehouses and structured databases could not scale to meet the requirements for housing the vast amounts of data being generated constantly – from 2010 to 2017, the annual data production, grew from 2 to 26 zettabytes.

 Most of the data created during this period was unstructured; therefore, storing it in a structured relational database was difficult.
 Data lakes were created to solve this problem by housing this data in flat files.
 Today, 80-90% of data in data lakes is unstructured.
 With all this data stored, the next challenge is accessing and using it.

-To tackle this problem, a community of analysts and data engineers emerged to build the skills and tools required to harness the power of data.
-This development included open-source projects and skill-building around transforming data and creating more sophisticated analytics techniques.
-This trend also included embracing metadata to support more accessible access to data in a less organized world.
+To tackle this problem, a new breed of analysts and data engineers emerged to build the skills and tools required to harness the power of unstructured data.
+This included open-source projects, building data transformation skills, and creating more sophisticated analytics techniques.
+Embracing metadata management to support more accessible access to data in a less organized world also became more important.

-With access to more data and new skills and tools, analysis became more predictive, and models emerged that could provide more insights into future events.
+With access to more data, new skills, and innovative tools, analysis became more predictive, and models emerged that could provide more insights into future events.

-With the growth of data collection and building of data analysis skills, the market shifted its focus to how to leverage these capabilities to drive competitive advantages.
+The growth of data collection and increased focus on building data analysis skills drove the market to shift its priorities to learn how to leverage these capabilities to drive new competitive advantages.
 Combining scientific methods with statistics, algorithm development, and systems knowledge led to the emergence of data science.
-This capability enables organizations to leverage their data to not only build predictive models but also to create systems that prescribe the best alternative to any decision.
+This enables organizations to leverage their data to not only build predictive models but also to create systems that prescribe the best alternative to any decision.
 This advancement leads to more automation and companies becoming more agile and responsive.

-Data collection, storage, and analysis have changed significantly over the years, but accessing and integrating data has made little progress.
-Technologies and approaches like ETL were developed before the cloud, open-source technology, and AI.
+Data collection, storage, and analysis have changed remarkably over the years, but accessing and integrating data has made little progress.
+Technologies and approaches such as ETL were developed before the cloud, open-source technology, and AI became prevalent.

-The drive to apply the capabilities of data, analytics, and data science to solving real business problems quickly is bringing about a need to rethink how to access data more efficiently.
+The push to apply the capabilities of data, analytics, and data science to solve real business problems quickly is creating a need to rethink how to access data more efficiently.
 Data has become locked in data lakes or business apps, and the technology to merge these data sets for deeper analysis has not kept up.

 The standard way to integrate and access data has not changed since the advent of the data warehouse and BI.
-SQL is the standard for pulling data from databases, and ETL is still the standard process for integrating data from different systems.
-To access data this way, users must write SQL scripts to query the data, know how the data is organized, and understand how the database technology works.
+SQL remains the standard for querying data from databases, and ETL is still the standard process for integrating data from different systems.
+To access data this way, users must write SQL scripts to query data, know how the data is organized, and understand how the database technology works.
 To merge datasets, sophisticated processes must be built to extract data from one system, transform it, and load it into another database.
-Fundamentally, these processes have not changed.
+Fundamentally, these processes have not changed they continue to be complex and time-consuming.

 In overcoming the technical barriers to accessing data, political challenges can also get in the way.
 Those who collect and are responsible for data can restrict access.
 If they share it, these domain owners must monitor how it is used.
 Sensitive data is particularly concerning.
 Will data be stored appropriately if they share it?
-Will the data be handled with the respect it deserves?
-For example, will analysts who don’t understand the nuances of HIPAA rules violate policies that put the company and its customers at risk?
+Will the data be managed with the respect it deserves?
+For example, will analysts who do not understand the nuances of Health Insurance Portability and Accountability Act (HIPAA) rules violate policies that put the company and its customers at risk?

 Also, will analysts in different departments understand the meaning of the data that is shared with them?
 Will they analyze the data in the proper context?
 These are all legitimate concerns that limit sharing in the current environment.

-Working for decades with legacy technology has also defined a mindset that restricts more efficient access to data, that is, a project-focused mindset.
+Working for decades with traditional technology has also defined a legacy mindset that restricts more efficient access to data, and is, project-focused.
 Existing technology and practices have forced data teams to create new pipelines for each data request.
-This reactive approach does not consider the economies of scale afforded by building more versatile pipelines that can be used and reused.
+This reactive approach does not consider the economies of scale provided by building more versatile pipelines that can be used and reused.

 The industry is moving into a new stage of development dominated by automation, machine learning (ML), and artificial intelligence (AI).
-The pace of decision-making is accelerating, and the quality of AI models will be a key differentiator in the marketplace.
-Data scientists need quick access to more high-quality data to improve model accuracy.
-Managers also need access to rich, high-quality, contextual data to keep up with the pace of decisions driven by automation and tackle the challenges that are too complex for AI.
+The pace of decision-making is accelerating, and the quality of AI models will be a key differentiator in the future marketplace.
+Data scientists need quick access to high-quality data to improve model accuracy.
+Managers also need access to rich, contextual data to keep up with the pace of automation-driven decisions and tackle the challenges that are too complex for AI.

-Data-driven decision-making is becoming a prerequisite to succeeding in competitive markets, and the data engineering skills needed to support analysts are in short supply.
+Data-driven decision-making is becoming essential for succeeding in competitive markets, and yet there is a shortage of data engineering skills needed to support analysts.
 AI has gone mainstream, and high-impact applications such as facial recognition and ChatGPT are already gaining momentum.
-These applications are just the tip of the iceberg as innovators work to integrate AI into automation and business processes.
+As innovators work to integrate AI into automation and business processes, these applications will prove to be just the beginning of a long-running trend.

 The implications of AI are widespread and impactful, but the reliability of these models is still suspect.
-Monitoring AI and automation, while ensuring they have access to high-quality data, will be a key differentiator in driving efficiency.
+Monitoring AI and automation while ensuring they have access to the best data, will be a key differentiator in driving efficiency.
 Those that cannot adapt quickly will be left behind.

 Companies must embrace a new data analytics approach to succeed in this dynamic environment.
 This new paradigm is centered around four concepts:

-Powerful query technology that is designed for a distributed cloud environment is emerging.
+Powerful query technology designed to operate efficiently in a distributed cloud environment is emerging.
 Open-source technology such as Trino, developed at Facebook, separates the computing function from storage so that each can scale independently.
 The technology also breaks down the query process into separate steps.
 This architecture runs one piece of code known as the coordinator to manage multiple worker programs that execute the processes of querying each separate database.
 This technology enables a single query to pull data from various sources simultaneously.
 It also allows parallel processing so that large datasets can be accessed much more quickly.

 While federated data queries are great at getting data, they are not as good at finding it.
 They need a map or index to shorten the time required to locate the appropriate data.
 This challenge is leading to the creation of innovative discovery mechanisms.
 Metadata management strategies are enabling federated queries to operate much more efficiently.
 By consolidating metadata in a central place, federated query engines can quickly determine where to find data without scanning each of your disparate databases for every query.

 Consolidated metadata can be organized in data catalogs, and connections between different data sets can be mapped using knowledge graphs.
-Indexing metadata drastically reduces the time it takes a federated query to run.
+Indexing metadata drastically reduces the time it takes a federated query to run making data more discoverable and analysis more efficient.

 While open-source software is great, it typically is not enterprise-ready.
 For organizations to be confident that data is secure, and decision-makers trust their data is accurate and complete, proper governance is required.